gitter-badger/CreativityEngine/README.md

 This project was initially started on Thursday, January 12, 2017.

 ## Want to contribute?
-Fork, make and change and push it back to the main repository! :smile:
+Fork, make a change and push it back to the main repository! :smile:

 ## Features
 * [Features](https://github.com/seanny/CreativityEngine/blob/master/FEATURES.md)